 Benefits of Dirty Blonde Hair Trend

 According to hair colorists, a dishwater blonde hair color will be unique to each person, making it a flattering color that looks good on anyone.
-Dirty blonde color traditionally weaves together various dark and light hues of blonde.
+Dirty blonde color traditionally weaves together various dark and light hues of blonde hair.
 The color is carefully chosen to fit each person’s unique, natural shade.
 Whether you have a light, medium, dark blonde, or even a brunette base, you can get a pretty dirty blonde hair color.

 A benefit of the dirty blonde trend is that you can tailor it to a shade that best suits your skin tone and to your desired level of maintenance.